Home

 Best Wildlife Seasons

 Timing is everything when it comes to Icelandic wildlife.
 The country's extreme seasonality means that the animals you can see change dramatically depending on when you visit.
-Understanding the seasonal calendar is essential for planning a wildlife-focused trip.

 Seasonal Calendar